ibm-cloud-docs/security-compliance/scopes.md

 5. Select an environment.
 Options include Amazon Web Services, Microsoft Azure, IBM Cloud, Google Cloud Platform, and On-premises.

   If you choose On-premises, you can select from multiple options to discover your resources.
-For example, you can [schedule a discovery scan](/docs/security-compliance?topic=security-compliance-schedule-scan), import resources from a file, or connect to a third-party.
+For example, you can [schedule a discovery scan](/docs/security-compliance?topic=security-compliance-schedule-scan), import resources from a file, or connect to a third party.
 Supported format for imported files is  `.json`.
 Max file size is 30 MB.
 6. Select the **Credentials** that match the collector that you selected in the previous step.
 7. Click **Next**.
 8. Select the **Collector** that you want to use.